Assistance dogs

 To do this a handler needs to show evidence, if requested, of both:

-1. The need for an assistance animal – such as a medical certificate providing evidence that the handler has a disability and that the assistance animal alleviates the effects of the disability; and
+1. The need for an assistance animal – providing evidence that the handler has a disability and that the assistance animal alleviates the effects of the disability (such as a medical certificate); and

-2. Relevant training – such as a certificate from either a Vet or training organisation, which demonstrates that the dog has been trained to alleviate the effects of the disability, and meets standards of hygiene and behaviour appropriate for an animal in a public place.
+2. Relevant training – that demonstrates that the dog has been trained to alleviate the effects of the disability, and meets standards of hygiene and behaviour appropriate for an animal in a public place (such as a certificate from either a training organisation or vet).

 It is not discrimination to ask a person with a dog to leave a public place if they are unable to produce evidence that their dog is an assistance dog or if they do not meet appropriate standards of hygiene or behaviour.